Library Partners

 Tier Intended segment Annual contribution Summary

-Optional services
+Optional services for partner institutions.

 Capability and training

-OAPA Academy Training Package $5,000 annually
+OAPA Academy Institutional Package $5,000 AUD annually

 Institution-owned journal support